awslabs/aws-lambda-rust-runtime/README.md

 The Rust Runtime for Lambda integrates with the (Tracing)[https://tracing.rs] libraries to provide tracing and logging.

 By default, the runtime emits `tracing` events that you can collect via `tracing-subscriber`.
-It also enabled a feature called `tracing` that exposes a default subsriber with sensible options to send logging information to AWS CloudWatch.
+It also enabled a feature called `tracing` that exposes a default subscriber with sensible options to send logging information to AWS CloudWatch.
 Follow the next example that shows how to enable the default subscriber:

 ```rust
 use lambda_runtime::{run, service_fn, tracing, Error};